JuneJe0n/MakeupExtractor/README.md

 🌎 **This is a project done during my internship at [B*Factory](https://www.linkedin.com/company/bfactory-ai/posts/?feedView=all) | Jun 2025 - Aug 2025**<br>
 📍 Special thanks to senior developers **Adrià Arrufat** and **Saad Imran** for their support and guidance throughout this project. <br><br>

-This project aims to automatically extract makeup looks from company photoshoots and allow customers to easily try them on their own faces using LViton’s virtual try-on system. <br>
+This project aims to automatically extract makeup looks from company photoshoots and allow customers to easily try them on their own faces using LViton’s virtual try-on system.<br>( ⚠️ Note: The LViton codes and implementation details are proprietary and kept private.
+This repository only contains the research and training code for the makeup extraction component.) <br>

 The core idea is to fine-tune a Vision-Language Model (VLM) via [GRPO (Generative Reinforcement Policy Optimization)](https://arxiv.org/abs/2402.03300) to predict makeup attributes (lip, blush, eyeshadow colors) of a makeup picture in a structured JSON format.  e.g.:
 ```